mikejonestechno/techtest/readme.md

 ## To Do

 - Recreate ACS with Premium SKU (at increased cost) and update ARM template to modify ACS network configuration to deny public access and create private end points.
-- Consider replacing Azure Devops service connections to ACS and AKS with custom Managed Identities with Azure role based access.
 - Set up AKS in a Standard or Premium SKU and update ARM template to add network firewall rules.
-- Investigate and resolve the autoscale issue with the AKS metrics server.
 - Consider AKS HA availability in other regions to use multiple node pools https://docs.microsoft.com/en-us/azure/aks/availability-zones
+- Investigate and resolve the horizontal autoscale issue with the AKS metrics server.
+- Consider replacing Azure Devops service connections to ACS and AKS with custom Managed Identities with Azure role based access.
 - Add the automated test to the pipeline by passing the public IP as an environment variable to a PowerShell task.
 - Consider moving Azure Container Registry and Log Analytics to a shared resource group with other applications to reduce costs.
 - Add Application Insights or other monitoring tools for deeper understanding of the internal web app performance and user experience.